scoconno/scoconno.github.io/Contact/index.md

 + End your email with a closing (Best/Thank you/Sincerely/etc.) and your first and last name.
 + Remember to leave time to receive a response.
 Do not expect a reply over the weekend or at 3 am, for example.

 Learning to communicate professionally is a critical skill that will help you in your future job searches and careers.
-Now is a good time to start practicing!
+Now is a good time to start practicing.